Characterization of the response of IHEP-IME LGAD with shallow carbon to Gamma Irradiation: Introduction

 \section{Introduction}

-The Phase-II upgrade of the Large Hadron Collider (LHC), or the High Luminosity LHC (HL-LHC), is designed to achieve a luminosity of $5 \times 10^{34}$ cm$^{-2}$s$^{-1}$, an increase of an order of magnitude compared to the LHC\cite{aberle2020submitter, Apollinari2015, Cooke2022}.
-Higher luminosity brings severe pile-up, averaging about 200, and therefore a High-Granularity Timing Detector (HGTD) containing a new type silicon sensor, which the Low Gain Avalanche Detector (LGAD), is planned for the forward region of the ATLAS detector to perform timing measurements of charged tracks and help in the suppression of pileup. \cite{Collaboration}.
+The Phase-II upgrade of the Large Hadron Collider (LHC), known as the High Luminosity LHC (HL-LHC), aims to achieve a luminosity of $5 \times 10^{34}$ cm$^{-2}$s$^{-1}$, representing a ten-fold increase compared to the LHC\cite{aberle2020submitter, Apollinari2015, Cooke2022}.
+This higher luminosity leads to significant pile-up effects, with an average of approximately 200 events, necessitating the implementation of a High-Granularity Timing Detector (HGTD) in the forward region of the ATLAS detector.
+The HGTD will incorporate a new type of silicon sensor, the Low Gain Avalanche Detector (LGAD), to enable precise timing measurements of charged tracks and aid in pile-up suppression \cite{Collaboration}.

-LGAD is a type of silicon sensor that offers moderate internal gain, which enhances the signal amplitude and enables high time and spatial resolutions of several picoseconds and micrometers, respectively\cite{Moll2018,Moffat2018,Li2022}.
-Due to the nature of semiconductor detectors, high beams and irradiation intensity environments in HL-LHC can cause serious damage to LGAD's lifetime and performance through several effects \cite{bharthuar2021effect,Moll2018,Yang2022}.
-Hence, the ATLAS committee has set stringent requirements for the detector's resistance to irradiation.
+LGAD is a type of silicon sensor that offers moderate internal gain, enabling enhanced signal amplitudes and achieving high time and spatial resolutions of better than 20 picoseconds and micrometers, respectively\cite{Moll2018,Moffat2018,Li2022}.
+However, in the high-intensity beam and irradiation environments of the HL-LHC, LGADs are susceptible to various detrimental effects that can significantly impact their lifetime and performance \cite{bharthuar2021effect,Moll2018,Yang2022}.
+To ensure the required irradiation hardness, the ATLAS committee has established stringent requirements for the detectors.
+The LGADs in the HGTD of ATLAS will not be replaced before the completion of half of the data taking of the HL-LHC (2000 fb$^{-1}$).
+The anticipated total ionizing dose (TID) irradiation dose for the LGADs is expected to be 1.5 MGy\cite{Mazini:2777584}.

-BNL, FBK, NDL, and several other institutes have conducted various types of bulk damages irradiation studies on LGADs and have observed numerous adverse effects of irradiation on LGADs \cite{Heller2022,Ferrero2019,Tan2021}.
-Surface damage of HPK LGAD without carbon implantion was studied \cite{hoeferkamp2022characterization}.
-However, the surface damage studies on the LGADs with carbon implantion has not been sutdied carefully.
-This study will focous on the surface damage of LGADs with shallow carbon implanted by gamma ray.
+Multiple institutes, including BNL, FBK, and NDL, have conducted studies on LGADs, investigating the effects of bulk damage caused by irradiation and observing numerous adverse effects on LGAD performance \cite{Heller2022,Ferrero2019,Tan2021}.
+However, there has been limited research on surface damage specifically related to LGADs with carbon implantation \cite{hoeferkamp2022characterization}.
+This study aims to investigate the surface damage induced by gamma-ray irradiation on LGADs with shallow carbon implantation.

-In order to achieve excellent irradiation hardness, the institute of High Energy Physics (IHEP) has has designed a new carbon-doped LGAD, fabricated by the Institute of Microelectronics (IME), which is IHEP-IME LGAD .
-Performance and radiation hardness of the first version of IHEP-IME LGAD under neutron fluence was reported \cite{9739028,Zhao2022}.
-Afterwards, the second version was designed and manufactured according to the best design parameters of the first version \cite{WU2023167697}, and the third version (IHEP-IME LGAD v3) was optimized based on the second version.